 Civil and Administrative Tribunal proceedings

-The Civil and Administrative Tribunal (CAT) resolves legal disputes and cases in all states and territories, NCAT is the relevant tribunal in NSW.
-NCAT has a less formal process than a court and hears and decides cases according to the law.
-NCAT’s main purpose is to provide an accessible, efficient and low-cost tribunal which focuses on the handling and mediation of disputes.
+The Civil and Administrative Tribunal (CAT) resolves legal disputes in all states and territories.
+NCAT serves NSW.
+NCAT offers a less formal process than courts.
+It provides an accessible, efficient, and low-cost forum for handling and mediating disputes.

-NCATs can hear a range of matters including disputes concerning goods and services, residential tenancies, building and construction, equal opportunity, owners’ corporations and planning.
+NCAT hears cases including disputes over goods and services, residential tenancies, building and construction, equal opportunity, owners’ corporations, and planning.

-NCAT orders are treated the same as court orders.
+The law treats NCAT orders the same as court orders.

 Commercial litigation

-Court proceedings run to a strict timetable and litigation requires thorough preparation.
+Court proceedings follow strict timetables and require thorough preparation.

 Conclusion

-This is general information only and you should obtain professional advice relevant to your circumstances.
-If you are in a commercial dispute, our expert lawyers can provide legal guidance to help you protect your rights and resolve your dispute.
+This information is general and not a substitute for professional advice.
+Our expert lawyers can provide guidance to protect your rights and resolve disputes.

 Call us today on (02) 9221 1088